BreadUniverse2501/hair-adviser/README.md

 # Setup

-* Make sure to _/pip install transformers/ torch streamlit to access the libraries needed to make this chatBOT function
+* Make sure to **_pip install transformers torch streamlit_** to access the libraries needed to make this chatBOT function
 * Open the Model.txt file to get the fine tuned model through a Gdrive, then copy the relevant path to the pathway for the code to use.

 Note: The Folder has exceeded the 50mb limit, so we decided to upload it to Gdrive